"The books in this series just get better and better.”

 And the terse reply that they were under attack.

-Mendelson roared, “How did four people get past twenty-seven armed guards?”
+Mendelson roared, “How did four people get past twenty-seven of the best armed guards?”

-Josh knew the answer to that, but not how Sabrina and company was going to exit past the rest of them now that every remaining guard knew his target was inside the perimeter.
+Josh knew the answer to that, but not how Sabrina and company was going to exit past the rest of them now that every remaining guard knew their target was inside the perimeter.

 While Mendelson shouted orders at his people, Josh looked at Chelsea, whose gaze shifted into the quiet calm he’d seen whenever she was about to kick someone’s butt.